utsavkarkee/photosync/cli/README.md

 # For developers

-Before building the CLI, you must build the immich server and the open-api client.
+Before building the CLI, you must build the Photosync server and the open-api client.
 To build the server run the following in the server folder:

     $ npm install
     $ npm run build